* Sorry, couldn’t resist. Please feel free to groan.

 I was given a purple and indigo kimono (which she helped me to tie in the traditional manner–so much excess cloth!) and a beautiful, delicate and hand-painted porcelain tea set along with a cannister of Japanese tea.
 I’d never seen tea like that before, light and loose and intensely green.
 Mako explained that this tea had amazing medicinal properties and that she was wont to drink an entire teapot of the stuff herself in an evening.
 The first time I brewed the tea for myself, I was surprised anew at how green it was, like a freshly mown lawn in summer.
 Eventually, I grew to appreciate the slightly bitter, astringent flavor of the matcha, and, before I knew it, the cannister was empty.
 And while I continued to use the tea service for years afterward (I searched, in vain, to find it for this post; sadly, it is buried under some of the other 57 boxes still unpacked in our basement), I never did buy more Japanese green tea.

 This past week, I returned on a wave of sensory memory to that long-ago summer of Masayo’s visit.
-After receiving a sample pack of tea from Matcha Source, I’ve been once again imbibing the green stuff, as well as cooking with it.
+After receiving a sample pack of matcha tea, I’ve been once again imbibing the green stuff, as well as cooking with it.
 I love it as much as I did back then–and this time, I vowed, I won’t let three decades elapse before I buy more!

 Pleased with the opportunity to play with some matcha recipes, I decided to use the tea for more than a simple brew (though I do adore the tea on its own).
 Here’s what I came up with.

-Matcha-Bittersweet Chocolate Truffles (based on the Matcha Source Recipe)–and ACD-friendly version
+Matcha-Bittersweet Chocolate Truffles (based on this recipe)–and ACD-friendly version

 A perfect treat for any chocolate lovers.
 The pairing of deep, dark bittersweet chocolate and slightly bitter, umami matcha is, unequivocally, one of the most heavenly taste combinations I’ve ever savored.
 Feel free to adjust the sweetness to your taste–these are deliberately just barely sweet.